 Making automated decisions

 We sometimes use computers to make decisions.
 We do this when you apply to become a member of the Bike Club, request additional bikes, and sometimes when you exchange.
 To make a decision, we will use the information we hold on you alongside information we receive from credit reference agencies.
 This will include details on whether you've kept up to date with payments, and if your financial situation has recently changed.
-You can review our full policy on applications here.
+You can review our full policy on applications on our credit check article here.
 We never reject an application unless a member of staff has reviewed it first.